-Tessera Advanced Technologies Inc. vs. Samsung (China) Investment Co., Ltd. et al. Case No. unset (Beijing High Court, People's Republic of China)
+Tessera Advanced Technologies Inc. vs. Samsung (China) Investment Co., Ltd. et al. Case No. (2018) Jing Min Chu No. 12 (Beijing High Court, People's Republic of China)

 On January 25, 2018, Tessera Advanced Technologies Inc. ("TATI") filed a complaint against Samsung (China) Investment Co., Ltd., Samsung Electronics Huizhou Co., Ltd. and Beijing Jiu Jiu Shun Fa Technologies Development Co., Ltd. (collectively the "Defendants") with the Beijing High Court, People's Republic of China.
-The complaint alleges that the Defendants infringe TATI's Chinese Patent No. 02155954.6.
-The complaint seeks damages; an injunction prohibiting the Defendants from manufacturing, using, offering for sale, and selling infringing products in China; and orders requiring that the Defendants destroy infringing products and semi-finished products in their possession in China, as well as equipment, drawings and other objects and information used to manufacture infringing products.
+The complaint alleged that the Defendants infringe TATI's Chinese Patent No. 02155954.6.
+The complaint sought damages; an injunction prohibiting the Defendants from manufacturing, using, offering for sale, and selling infringing products in China; and orders requiring that the Defendants destroy infringing products and semi-finished products in their possession in China, as well as equipment, drawings and other objects and information used to manufacture infringing products.